Eugenia Apostol: Philippine Daily Inquirer

-Later career
+Later career and death

 On January 9, 1996, Apostol founded the Foundation for Worldwide People Power (later renamed as Eggie Apostol Foundation in 2012), a non-profit organization based in Pasig with the aim to improve facilities and teaching in Philippine public schools, publish books and produce video documentaries about martial law under Ferdinand Marcos, the assassination of Benigno Aquino Jr. and the People Power Revolution titled Duet for EDSA (1996), Batas Militar (1997), Dead Aim: How Marcos Ambushed Philippine Democracy (1997), Lakas Sambayanan: People Power (2002), EDSA 1986: Mga Tinig ng Himagsikan (2006) and Beyond Conspiracy: 25 Years After the Aquino's Assassination (2008).
 During the presidency of Fidel Ramos, moves were made to revise the Philippine Constitution to extend the presidential term of office.
 Apostol published a sixteen-page, tabloid-size satirical weekly called Hu!
 Ha!, to oppose charter change and expose regressive political practices.
 The weekly covered the 1998 elections and ran from September 20, 1997, to May 16, 1998.

 When President Joseph Estrada called for an advertising boycott of the Philippine Daily Inquirer and sued Manila Times over a corruption story, Apostol set up the Pinoy Times.
 Apostol designed it as a popular tabloid for the masses, written in everyday Filipino it attempted to deliver "quality journalism with the price, size and liveliness of a tabloid".
 From an initial run of 30,000 copies, its regular five-days-a-week edition rose to a circulation of 170,000 in just eighteen months.
 Its weekend Special Edition sold as many as half-a-million copies.
 The paper was met with bomb threats, hate mail, and libel suits from Estrada supporters, who at one point published an imitation tabloid in an attempt to undermine the Pinoy Times.
-A popular uprising - known as People Power II - forced Estrada out of power in 2001.
+A popular uprising – known as People Power II – forced Estrada out of power in 2001.
 Estrada's departure sent the sales of Pinoy Times into a slump.
 The paper closed on December 21, 2001, after two years in circulation.

+Apostol died in Manila on September 13, 2026, at the age of 100.